Tips for creating a transcript file

-In order to create a transcript file, type the text of what was said in your video and save it as a plain text file (.txt).
-You can do this by converting other formats (such as Microsoft Word, HTML, PDF) into a plain text file or you can use native programs on your computer such as TextEdit or Notepad.
+Type the text of what was said in your video and save it as a plain text file (.txt).
+You can convert other formats (like Microsoft Word, HTML, PDF) into a plain text file or you can use native programs on your computer like TextEdit or Notepad.

 In order to get the best results, use these formatting tips: